SMAPPNYU/smapputil/README.md

 #[merge_bson_unique](https://github.com/SMAPPNYU/smapputilities/blob/master/py/merge_bson/merge_bson_unique.py)

-Takes arbitrary number of bson files and merges them.
-Also takes a unique field submitted by the user and enforces uniqueness on that field.
+tkes arbitrary number of bson files and merges them. also takes a unique field submitted by the user and enforces uniqueness on that field.

 Abstract:
 ```python